primero-el-dev/Server/README.md

 # Server

 Simple server made in C with online directory traversal.
+Works on localhost, yet outside not tested.